 Vibroflotation

 Vibroflotation is a technique developed for in situ densification of thick layers of loose granular soil deposits.
 The process involves the use of a vibroflot (called the vibrating unit).
 The device is about 2 m in length.
 This vibrating unit has an eccentric weight inside.
 It can develop a centrifugal force.
 The weight enables the unit to vibrate horizontally.
-Opening at the bottom and top of the unit are for water jets.
+The openings at the bottom and top of the unit are for water jets.
 The vibrating unit is attached to a follow-up pipe.

 The entire compaction process can be divided into four steps.